I have a new philips DVD drive. when I insert any disk (cd or dvd) the computer just shuts

 get an error message but it still just powers down.
 I've completely

 reformatted, changed IDE cables, changed master/slave slot, changed IDE channels, upgraded the drives bios but I still get the same thing.
 I thought I had a faulty drive but even after getting a replacement it doesn't work!
 I've made no changes to the system, not added any other hardware or software either.
+Any thoughts?

 I have just fixed a computer with a similar problem.
 The owner installed a new DVD burner (a SATA drive) and every time he inserted a CD or DVD disc, the computer shutdown (mostly, because the front LED was still on and the CPU fan too, everything else just turned off [drives, PCI cards]).
 It happened in Windows, in Linux (Ubuntu) and even in the BIOS screen, so I discarded an OS problem.
 Also happened while booting if a CD or DVD was already inserted in the unit; as soon as the drive LED blinked, the computer crashed.
 After checking the obvious, I did three final tests:

 1) try the DVD unit in another computer (it worked); 2) try the DVD unit with the power connector only, with the data cable disconnected (it shutdown); 3) try the DVD unit with the power connector from and external power supply, with the data cable connected (it worked).

 By this point, it was obviously a power supply problem.
 I checked the power supply unit (PSU) and discovered it was pretty small (250 W).
 So I installed a more powerful one (350 W) and then it worked.